Types of Mesothelioma Lawsuits

 Before a trial starts, defendants may offer you money to resolve the case.
 Mesothelioma settlements depend on multiple factors and can influence your decision about whether to go to trial.
 If you decline a settlement offer, it’s possible the defendant will make another offer.
 Your attorney will negotiate on your behalf.

 Going to trial is rare.
 Even if a case does go to court, you may not be required to appear.
-The trial process varies depending on where you file a claim.
+The trial process varies depending on where you file a lawsuit.

-Results depend on your history of asbestos exposure, the state where the lawsuit is filed, your medical history and other factors.
-If you win and the defendant does not appeal, you will usually start receiving payments a few months after the verdict.
+Results depend on factors such as your history of asbestos exposure, the state where the lawsuit is filed and your medical history.
+If you win and the defendant doesn’t appeal, you’ll usually start receiving payments a few months after the verdict.

 6. Resolution